 Policies for system calls accessing the filesystems tend to be similar.
 For example, the access, stat, and lstat system calls all fulfill similar functionality.
 In order to avoid duplication of policy, we introduce system call aliasing to map system calls with similar functionality into a single virtual system call which is then used for policy evaluation.
-Currently, fsread is used for system calls that read from the filesystem, and fswrite for system calls that cause change in the filesystem.
+Currently, fsread is used for system calls that grant read access to filesystem objects, and fswrite for system calls that cause change in the filesystem.
 The open system call is mapped to fsread or fswrite depending on the kind of filesystem access that is indicated by its arguments.
 System call aliasing reduces the size of policies and simplifies policy generation.